daniel-nagy/md-data-table/README.md

 ### Row Selection

-It has been largely debated how row selection should work.
-I decided the only option was to please everybody.
-The only thing you can't do is select the entire collection at once unless you display the entire collection at once.

 By default, selected items will persist even on pagination change.
 For this to work with items being fetch from the server you will need to provide a unique identifier to the directive, probably the primary key of your data set.

-If you provide a unique identifier for a row using the `md-select-id` attribute then you must use an object model.
-When an item is selected, a new property will be defined on the model where the property name is the value of the `md-select-id` attribute and the value is the selected item.

-If you do not specify a unique identifier then you should use an array model.
-When an item is selected it will be pushed onto the array.

 If at anytime you want to add or remove items from the model in your controller you may do so.